cermati/satpam/README.md

 const newValidator = satpam.create();
 ```

-## Optional validation rules
+## Optional Validation

-Sometimes you want the validation to pass if any of the validation rules is satisfied, to do this,
+Sometimes you want the validation to pass if any of the validation rule is satisfied,
-you need to wrap the validation rules in an array.
+we can do this by supplying the validation rules in an array.

 ```js
 const rules = {